eagleEggs/arc/README.md

 Run the python script.

-Down the pipeline there are plans to make the pi boot directly into the arc, as well as a simple setup script that brings in all dependencies.
+Down the pipeline there are plans to make it boot directly into the arc, as well as a simple setup script that brings in all dependencies.

 ### Contributions